HayaaQutaishat/Expense-tracker-React-App/README.md

 ## The Main Page:

 The main page shows all the different parts of the project.
+This react application consists of multiple components some of them are re-usable just like the Card component which it can be used in various parts of the application.

 <img width="1024" alt="Screen Shot 2022-10-31 at 9 14 43 AM" src="https://user-images.githubusercontent.com/95029840/198962404-97f1fcb9-fa4f-4e7d-be05-6c588a19d072.png">